Happiness. Stop and think about it for a moment. Are you happy?

 But fear not, if this is you y0u’re quite normal.
 It’s not unusual to go through bouts of depression or ‘the blues’ during the meno years because as well as dealing with fluctuating hormones, we’re often dealing with big life-events like ageing parents, the thought of empty nests, retirement, divorce, or often-times the death of beloved family members.It's not unusual to go through a bout of the 'blues' in midlife.
 Click To Tweet

-As Drs Lily Stojanovska, Marcia Jones PhD and Teresa Eichenwald MD point out in the book Menopause for Dummies it’s important to make a distinction between these symptoms and psychological disorders of the same name.
+As Drs Lily Stojanovska, Marcia Jones PhD and Teresa Eichenwald MD point out in the book Menopause for Dummies it’s important to make a distinction between these signs and psychological disorders of the same name.
 In reality, they’re different beasts.

 “The mood and emotional changes that you experience because of hormonal changes shouldn’t interfere with your daily life – cause damage to friendships or relationships with colleagues at work, make it impossible to manage your normal schedule of activities, or prompt you to use alcohol or drugs to help you feel better,” they say.
-“If your symptoms do provoke these changes, talk to your doctor.
+“If your signs do provoke these changes, talk to your doctor.
 [And bear in mind] no matter what your exact situation is, you have plenty of good reasons to be at a heightened emotional stage during midlife.
 It’s not just the hormone thing; it’s the everyday world you live in during your forties and fifties.”

 Their other tips include getting your head to work positively by: